Finding Answers to Questions

 - Since many students use the HUB-Robeson Cultural Center (HUB) between classes as a place to eat, study, or talk with friends, it's helpful to know about the services offered by the HUB-Robeson Information Center personnel.
 The HUB-Robeson Information Center staff is well informed about campus events and activities.
 They sell CATA bus tokens, lend the Pittsburgh Post-Gazette newspaper, and is one of the campus receptacles for lost and found.
 The HUB-Robeson Information Desk is open seven days a week, 7:30 a.m. to midnight Sunday through Thursday and 8:00 a.m. to 2:00 a.m. on Friday and Saturday.
 The HUB-Robeson Center is open 24 hours a day during the semester.

 - Consult the Student Guide to General University Policies and Rules for information about the code of conduct, discipline system, and facilities use.

 Conduct policies: studentaffairs.psu.edu/conduct

-Other sources of information, which you may want, include those on student clubs and organizations, health education issues and religious worship activities.
+Other sources of information include those on student clubs and organizations, health education issues and religious worship activities.